fed135/ha-store/README.md

 --- | ---
 cacheHit | When the requested item is present in the microcache, or is already being fetched.
 Prevents another request from being created. cacheMiss | When the requested item is not present in the microcache and is not currently being fetched.
-A new request will be made. batch | When a batch of requests is about to be sent. batchFailed | Indicates that the batch has failed.
-Retry policy will dictate if it should be re-attempted. batchCancelled | Indicates that the batch has reached the allowed number of retries and is now abandonning. batchSuccess | Indicates that the batch request was successful. bumpCache | When a call for an item fully loaded in the microcache succeeds, it's ttl gets extended. clearCache | When an item in the microcache has reached it's ttl and is now being evicted. circuitBroken | When a batch call fails after the limit amount of retries, the circuit gets broken - all calls in the next ttl will automatically fail.
+A new request will be made. coalescedHit | When a record query successfully hooks to the promise of the same record in transit. query | When a batch of requests is about to be sent. queryFailed | Indicates that the batch has failed.
+Retry policy will dictate if it should be re-attempted. retryCancelled | Indicates that the batch has reached the allowed number of retries and is now abandonning. querySuccess | Indicates that the batch request was successful. bumpCache | When a call for an item fully loaded in the microcache succeeds, it's ttl gets extended. clearCache | When an item in the microcache has reached it's ttl and is now being evicted. circuitBroken | When a batch call fails after the limit amount of retries, the circuit gets broken - all calls in the next ttl will automatically fail.
 It is assumed that there is a problem with the data-source.